sdias/win-10-virtual-desktop-enhancer/README.md

 | Move the current window to next/previous desktop and switch to it | Left Alt + Shift + (Left/Right Arrow)        |
 | Open Desktop Manager                                              | Left Alt + (key under Esc)                   |

+Also, if enabled, you can switch desktops by scrolling over the taskbar.

 #### Behavior with custom config